premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-02-13-why-do-i-have-to-use-my-willpower.md

 But, there are a couple of problems...
 Yeah, of course, otherwise I would not be writing this post.

 **Willpower** - The amount of available willpower I have reduces as I age.
 When I was young, right out of college with no responsibilities, I could move mountains.
 After marriage, kids, managing the family, and working at a startup in Silicon Valley, every responsibility takes a portion of my willpower.
-Forget moving mountains, I find it hard to move my ass from the couch.
+Forget moving mountains, I find it hard to move from the couch.

 **Habits** - All self-help gurus say this, "_Do something continuously for X day and it will become your habit.
 You will start doing it naturally_".
 X could be 48 days to a year.
 So, by this definition, I should be a te-totaller, eating a perfect diet, having a perfect body, running, and exercising regularly.
 But that's not the case.
 What's missing from this definition is - the circumstances.